itscodezero/CaliforniaBeaches/README.md

 ## About the app

-The app shows california beaches.
+- The app shows california beaches.
 It uses a top naviation bar with some menus and enquiry button.
-The image gallery below shows recommended places with filtering tabs and search bar.
+- The image gallery below shows recommended places with filtering tabs and search bar.
-You can see the geographical area, name and description of the beach.
+- You can see the geographical area, name and description of the beach.
-You can see the images of the beach in a image gallery with options to play, pause, next, previous, and fullscreen viewer.
+- You can see the images of the beach in a image gallery with options to play, pause, next, previous, and fullscreen viewer.
-You can also see the services available at the beach with tooltip when you hover over it, such as parking, dog-friendly, wheelchair access, fishing etc. You can also click/tap on the phone number to call the authorities to get more info.
+- You can also see the services available at the beach with tooltip when you hover over it, such as parking, dog-friendly, wheelchair access, fishing etc.
+- You can also click/tap on the phone number to call the authorities to get more info.
-Scroll down to see the visitors reviews
+- Scroll down or click on Reviews link on the top nav bar to see the visitors reviews
-Footer with copyright marker with quick links and the scroll to top button to quickly scroll to the top.
+- Footer with copyright marker with quick links
+- Scroll to top button to quickly scroll to the top.

 ## Final thoughts

+API provides very limited set of data.
+If there was any detailed description, I could have setup another article page where we could see detailed description of the selected beach on a separate page.
+But right now this just a single page.
 The app could have been better if we had a UX/CX developer to help with the designs.
 But please let me know if you have any feedbacks where we can improve the app, if any.

 Thanks :)

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

-### Deployment

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)